govex/ivac-comit/content/methodology.md

 description: "Our aim is to identify, collect, and present publicly available country and global-level policies or positions on COVID-19 vaccination in persons trying to become pregnant, pregnant, and lactating people."
 ---

 Our aim is to identify, collect, and present publicly available country and global-level policies or positions on COVID-19 vaccination in pregnant and lactating people.
 Information from publicly available sources is obtained from departments or ministries of health, and state-sponsored COVID-19 dedicated websites.
 Sources include vaccine recommendations for use, consent forms, fact sheets, FAQs, press releases, government websites and official government social media posts.
+Where multiple sources are available for a given country and public health authority, the one with the most permissive pregnancy or lactation code is displayed on the map, regardless of vaccine product.
+Filtering by vaccine product retrieves the most permissive pregnancy or lactation code for that vaccine in each country.
 All the sources retrieved for a given country, along with their classification, date published, and vaccine specification, can be viewed on the country profile page.
-When multiple source documents are available for a given country and public health authority, the unfiltered maps and tables will display the most permissive pregnancy or lactation code across all vaccine products, based on the set of the most recently updated and available guidance documents for each product.
-When filtering by vaccine, the maps & tables retrieve the most recent pregnancy or lactation policy position for that specific vaccine among countries that specify guidance by product.
-In rare instances, a single source document contains language that could be interpreted as indicating different policy positions or categories.
-These appear in the map with a “red” border, and the distinct positions are color coded accordingly in the summary tables and country profile pages.
 The tracker reflects the most currently available data at the time of each round of survey completion, with surveys completed at least every 3 weeks. <a href="/documents/comit-data-entry-survey-2021-06-14.pdf" target="_blank">View our survey</a>.

 For more information on our methods and procedures, view our <a href="/documents/comit-data-collection-protocol-2021-06-23.pdf" target="_blank">data collection protocol</a>.

 <br>